YizeZhang/Net_Diff/README.md

 * Source code is under the src branch.

-* Tips for update: If you have installed Net_Diff, for the updated version, you only need to repleace the updated files in *for_redistribution_files_only/*
+* Tips for update: If you have installed Net_Diff, for the updated version, you only need to replace the updated files in *for_redistribution_files_only/*

 ***
 *If you have any questions or problems in using Net_Diff, please contact me: zhyize@163.com*